Les Bicyclettes de Belsize (song)

-Notwithstanding the song's French title, it and the rest of the 30-minute film were written in English.
+Despite the song's French title, it and the rest of the 30-minute film were written in English.
 The British short subject is a nominal parody of the French feature film Les Parapluies de Cherbourg, to the extent that one can even sing the words "les parapluies de Cherbourg" to the same music.
 Though it was produced in 1968, the film was released theatrically in 1969, prompting some to think it was inspired by the song.